Hidden variable model for quantum computation with magic states on qudits of any dimension: Introduction

-A partial answer to this question is provided by the study of quasiprobability representations like the discrete Wigner function.
-The Wigner function has many of the same properties as a probability distribution, but unlike a regular probability distribution it can take negative values, making it a quasiprobability distribution.
-When adapted to finite-dimensional quantum mechanics, the setting relevant for quantum computation, quantum states are represented by a discrete Wigner function~\cite{Wootters1987,Galvao2005,CormickGalvaoGottesman2006,Gross2006,Gross20062,GrossPhD2008}---a quasiprobability distribution over a finite set (or generalized phase space).
+A partial answer to this question is provided by the study of quasiprobability representations like the Wigner function~\cite{Wigner1932}.
+The Wigner function is the closest quantum mechanical counterpart to the classical notion of a probability distribution over a phase space, but unlike a probability distribution it can take negative values making it a \emph{quasi}probability function.
+Accordingly, negativity in the Wigner function has traditionally been considered an indicator distinguishing classically behaving quantum states from those that exhibit genuinely quantum features~\cite{Hudson1974,KenfackZyczkowski2004}.
+When adapted to finite-dimensional quantum mechanics, the setting relevant for quantum computation, quantum states are represented by a discrete Wigner function~\cite{Wootters1987,GibbonsWootters2004,Galvao2005,CormickGalvaoGottesman2006,Gross2006,Gross20062,GrossPhD2008}---a quasiprobability function over a finite set (a generalized phase space) usually satisfying certain constraints~\cite{Stratonovich1956,BrifMann1998,WignerCC}.

-Veitch et al.~\cite{VeitchEmerson2012} showed that a necessary condition for a computational speedup in the model of QCM on odd-dimensional qudits (quantum systems with odd Hilbert space dimension) is that the discrete Wigner function of the input state of the quantum circuit must take negative values.
+Veitch et al.~\cite{VeitchEmerson2012} showed that a necessary condition for a quantum computational speedup in QCM on odd-prime-dimensional qudits---quantum systems with odd prime Hilbert space dimension---is that the discrete Wigner function of the input state of the quantum circuit must take negative values (this result is easily extended to QCM on qudits with any odd dimension~\cite{Zurel2020}).
 In particular, the amount of negativity in the discrete Wigner function quantifies the cost of classical simulation of a quantum computation~\cite{PashayanBartlett2015} with simulation being efficient if the Wigner function is nonnegative everywhere.
-Since nonnegativity of the discrete Wigner function also implies the existence of a classical (noncontextual) hidden variable model (HVM) describing the computation~\cite{Spekkens2008,DelfosseRaussendorf2017}, this provides a satisfying alignment of two notions of classicality for quantum systems, one computational and one foundational.
-Negativity (or equivalently, the failure of a classical hidden variable model) thus heralds a possible quantum advantage over classical computation.
+Since nonnegativity of the discrete Wigner function also implies the existence of a classical (noncontextual) hidden variable model (HVM) describing the computation~\cite{Spekkens2008,DelfosseRaussendorf2017}, this proves that two traditional notions of nonclassicality for quantum systems---Wigner negativity and failure of a classical HVM description---herald a quantum computational advantage over classical computation.
+This aligns with work that shows contextuality is required for quantum advantage in other settings~\cite{Raussendorf2013,Howard2014,Shahandeh2021}.